ollamc/juliaPF/README.md

 The script `main.jl` contains the pre-processing and settings of the problem.
 It calls the functions of `FEM.jl`.

+This work was originally developped for the aforementionned publication.
+If you use this work, please cite this paper.

 ## Dependencies and usage
 `FEM.jl` relies on the Pardiso and WriteVTK library.
 You can add them to your environment using, in the Julia session, the command `Pkg.add("Pardiso")` or `Pkg.add("WriteVTK")`.